ProductionEXP/Unfair-Trivia/README.md

 ---
 ## Setup
 Either download the program from the green ```<>code``` button, [here](https://github.com/ProductionEXP/Unfair-Trivia), or from the newest relese, [here](https://github.com/ProductionEXP/Unfair-Trivia/releases).
-Once that is done unpack the zip file in your spescifided location, if you dont have python download the latest version from [here](https://www.python.org/downloads/).
-Once you have both python and the program installed you are ready to start, double click the .py file (```main.py```), and you are in!
-Upon starting you are asked to make a grid for the number of questions you have, see [Addding/Changing Questions](https://github.com/ProductionEXP/Unfair-Trivia/tree/main#addingchanging-questions), the ```(int.) ``` before your cursor tells you what type of input is required.
+Once that is done unpack the zip file in your specified location, if you dont have python download the latest version from [here](https://www.python.org/downloads/).
+Once you have both python and the program installed you need to install PySimpleGUI look [here](https://github.com/PySimpleGUI/PySimpleGUI#installing--) for instructions on how to do so.
+After all of the prerequisites are installed you are ready to start, double click the .py file (```main.py```), and you are in!
+Upon starting you are asked to make a grid for the number of questions you have, see [Addding/Changing Questions](https://github.com/ProductionEXP/Unfair-Trivia/tree/main#addingchanging-questions).

+###### As of V4 this table is only useful for ```play.py```
 | Tag       | Expination                        | Example       |
 | --------- | --------------------------------- | ------------- |
 | (int.)    | Integer                           | 1             |